embeddedkafka/embedded-kafka/README.md

 ### Use without the `withRunningKafka` method

-A `EmbeddedKafka` companion object is provided for usage without the `EmbeddedKafka` trait.
+A `EmbeddedKafka` companion object is provided for usage without extending the `EmbeddedKafka` trait.
 Zookeeper and Kafka can be started and stopped in a programmatic way.
+This is the recommended usage if you have more than one test in your file and you don't want to start and stop Kafka and Zookeeper on every test.

 ```scala
 class MySpec extends WordSpec {